 For many years, the banking industry looked at financial technology companies (fintechs, in industry parlance) with some fear.
 Even as banking consumer services and back offices moved online and technology news became more important to banks, two sides formed.
 On the one side, bricks and mortar-based traditional banks, with established customer bases and (often) multiple branches.
 On the other side, fintechs offered banking services online, many with no physical presence at all.
+If you would like to get some more information about financial technology companies, you may want to read these Fintech FAQ for additional help.
+From there, you’ll understand the endless benefits and opportunities of this financial sector.

 All banking is increasingly conducted online, whether the institutions are banks or fintechs.

 Fintechs were in a position to be more nimble.
 Online processing sped applications and other customer-facing processes.
 They could offer loans and other services at a lower cost due partly to the efficiencies of digital platforms and processing and partly to their relative lack of real estate costs.
 Banks had more experience and, at least initially, more customers.
+Online solutions are used increasingly to make international money transfers using money transfer companies like XE.

 Duels Become Partnerships